 Address: 30135 Sestriere Santa Croce, Venezia Metropolitan City of Venice, Italy

-When it comes to where to eat in Venice, there’s no shortage of amazing options.
+When it comes to where to eat in Venice, there’s no shortage of unique options.
 But if you’re hungry for a truly unique and unforgettable culinary experience, you can’t beat Hostaria Osottoosopra.
 Located in the Santa Croce neighborhood of Venice, this charming little restaurant brings traditional Venetian cuisine to life like nowhere else.

 But perhaps the best thing about Hostaria Osottoosopra is its atmosphere.
-The dining room is elegantly decorated and the food is consistently top-notch, making Hostaria Osottoosopra one of the best restaurants in Venice.
+The dining room is elegantly decorated, and the food is consistently top-notch, making Hostaria Osottoosopra one of the best restaurants in Venice.

 PRO TIP: Hostaria Osottoosopra is an adult-only restaurant, so it’s not recommended for families with young kids.